psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

     1. The website shows this mahchine is currently working (not "down" or "having issues").
         - This is visible [at the top of this page](#), or on [the main EPL page](/).
         - If the machine is having issues, ask a manager if it will interfere with your job.
 You can also find out more on the maintenance log, viewable at [the top of this page](#).
+    1. You've checked with a manager that it's okay to use this machine today.

 ### Laser Enable
 1. Turn the "Laser" switch on the side of the cutter __ON__ (upward "1" position).